Katiebird Bakes

 No-Bake Peanut Butter Bars - simple natural ingredients with decadent results! | katiebirdbakes

-If you happen to be of the same mind, these no-bake peanut butter bars are going to rock your world.
+If you happen to be of the same mind, these healthier no-bake peanut butter bars are going to rock your world.
 Listen, there are a lot of SUPER delicious, but SUPER unhealthy no-bake peanut butter bar recipes out there.
 Like, let’s take peanut butter and chocolate, two delicious but already highly caloric foods, and add a whole stick of butter and 2 cups of powdered sugar and graham crackers to them.
 Why not?

 I guess there’s a time and place for that kind of recipe, but personally, if I’m already just sitting in various places around my apartment all day, I’d rather not add to my problems by ingesting a sugar bomb.